-In Rumi, Iqbal found Kant's Practical Reason, Fichte's Ethical Monism, Schleimacher's Religious point of view, Schopenhauer's urge for existence, Nietzsche's Will-to-Power, Bergson's Intuition and William James's Pure Experience.
-In fact, in Rumi, Iqbal found all that he had learnt to admire in various Western thinkers as well as all he had learnt from the Qur'an, and so he naturally turned to him as the Master (Vahid, 1976: 117-118).
+In Rumi, Igbal found Kant's Practical Reason, Fichte's Ethical Monism, Schleimacher's Religious point of view, Schopenhauer's urge for existence, Nietzsche's Will-to-Power, Bergson's Intuition and William James's Pure Experience.
+In fact, in Rumi, Iqbal found all that he had learnt to admire in various Western thinkers as well as all he had learnt from the Qur'an, and so he naturally turned to him as the Master.

-In reflecting on his mission and challenges in life with that of his spiritual guide (Rumi), Iqbal both acknowledged that thev had some commonalities in wanting to contribute for the wellbeing of the Muslim Ummah of their times.
-Both these poet-philosophers were calling the Muslims of their respective time to cast off all fatalistic philosophy in life.
-At the same time they called the masses to be bold and daring in facing the challenges of life.
+In reflecting on his mission and challenges in life with that of his spiritual guide (Rumi), Iqbal acknowledged that they both had some commonalities in wanting to contribute for the well-being of the Muslim Ummah of their times.
+Both these poet-philosophers were calling the Muslims of their respective time to cast off all fatalistic philosophies.
+At the same time, they called the masses to be bold and daring in facing the challenges of life.
 These poets also called for the realization of the power of the human ego and to use it for the dynamic growth of man himself.
-Iqbal in the following lines of his poetry stated that both Rumi and he had a common duty of calling people to God's way:
+Igbal in the following lines of his poetry stated that both Rumi and he had a common duty of calling people to God's way:

-Like Rumi in the Harem, I called the people to piety; From him I learnt the secrets of life.
-In olden days when trouble arose he was there To meet trouble in present times I am here (Iqbal in Qaiser, 1986: xviii).
+Like Rumi in the Harem, I called the people to piety;

+From him I learnt the secrets of life.

+In olden days when trouble arose he was there

+To meet trouble in present times I am here (Iqbal in Qaiser).

 Any research on Iqbal's philosophy will reveal the undeniable fact that his philosophy is a fusion of ideas taken from philosophers of the East and the West.
 In his 'Stray Reflection' (1992), Iqbal himself had acknowledged and appreciated the fact that he had gained from the poets and philosophers of the East and the West.
-The following is one among the many quotes found in that book whereby Iqbal admitted the contribution of others to the structure of his thoughts:
+The following is one among the many quotes that attest the fact:

 I confess I owe a great deal to Hegel, Goethe, Mirza Ghalib, Mirza Abdul Qadir Bedil and Wordsworth.
-The first two led me into the 'inside' of things; the third and fourth taught me how to remain oriental in spirit and expression after having assimilated foreign ideals of poetry, and the last saved me from atheism in my student days (Iqbal, 1992: 61).
+The first two led me into the 'inside' of things; the third and fourth taught me how to remain oriental in spirit and expression after having assimilated foreign ideals of poetry, and the last saved me from atheism in my student days.

-The reason why Iqbal liked these Western philosophers was none other than for their research oriented thinking, boldness, dynamism and creative intelligence.
-By getting to know them, either through their writings or in person, had created an impact in Iqbal's scholarly life.
-Even though Iqbal admired and emulated the good qualities seen in some of the Western philosophers, without fail he highlighted to them the faults and loopholes found in their system of philosophy and education which are devoid of religious and spiritual essence.
-Below here are a few lines from his poetry that criticize the West:
+The reason why Iqbal liked some Western philosophers was none other than for their research oriented thinking, boldness, dynamism and creative intelligence.
+By getting to know them, either through their writings or in person, had created an impact on Iqbal's scholarly life.
+Even though Iqbal admired and emulated the good qualities seen in some of the Western philosophers, without fail, he highlighted to them the faults and loopholes found in their system of philosophy and education which are devoid of religious and spiritual essence.
+He states: